Rapid tooling workflow with prototype mold tooling and molded sample parts

 We work closely with every customer to craft custom tooling that meets both technical targets and launch timing.
 From prototype inserts to bridge-production mold programs, our team keeps your tooling strategy practical and conversion-ready.

-When your project needs downstream support, Zigitech can connect rapid tooling directly into Injection Molding Services, making it easier to validate geometry, test end-use resins, and move toward stable low-volume production.
+When your project needs downstream support, ZigiTech can connect rapid tooling directly into Injection Molding Services, making it easier to validate geometry, test end-use resins, and move toward stable low-volume production.

 01